 Some of the Peugeot buyers on Amazon complain that larger peppercorns can jam the mill.
 However, we tested store-bought black peppercorns as well as a mix of large, multi-colored peppercorns and neither gave us any trouble.

-We wanted to see if the Fletchers’ Mill products would work as well as the Vic Firth mills did, and we can confirm that they’re still great.
 The American-made Fletchers’ Mill grinders use a stainless steel mechanism which, like the Peugeot, cracks pepper in two steps to release maximum aromatics.
-The sustainable wood body comes in seven colors, including a few that show off its beautiful cherry wood grain.
+The sustainable wood body comes in various colors, including a few that show off its beautiful cherry wood grain.
 It’s comfortable to hold and produces a great amount of pepper with little effort.
-The grind mechanism comes with a limited lifetime guarantee (as long as the mill is used properly).
+Due to its elongated turning knob, our testers found it was the easiest pepper mill to operate with greasy hands.

-It was a favorite in the Wall Street Journal guide.
-Patty Erd said, “Of all the mills our spice company has carried over the 55 plus years we have been in business, the Vic Firth company, which has now been bought of Fletchers’ Mills, has been the company where we have experienced the least amount of returns.
+We wanted to see if the Fletchers’ Mill products would work as well as the Vic Firth mills did, and we can confirm that they’re still great.
+We’re not alone in that assessment as it was also a favorite in The Wall Street Journal.
+Patty Erd said, “Of all the mills our spice company has carried over the 55 plus years we have been in business, the Vic Firth company, which has now been bought by Fletchers’ Mills, has been the company where we have experienced the least amount of returns.
 That speaks volumes to us.”

 Don’t grind salt or other spices in your pepper mill.
 Salt corrodes untreated metal.
 There are special mills for salt which often use ceramic or treated stainless steel.
 (Also, keep in mind that you probably don’t need a grinder for salt.
 Pepper benefits from being crushed in order to release aromatics trapped inside, but salt tastes the same whether factory-crushed or mill-ground.)
 Other spices and herbs are better suited to different-shaped burrs; you have a better chance of keeping your mill clog-free if you stick to pepper.